crpruett/crpruett/README.md

 ### Kubernetes Homelab

 My pride and joy.
-Enterprise grade security in my basement with Talos Linux and FluxCD.
+Enterprise grade security in my basement with classic Ubuntu Linux and FluxCD.

 ## Microsoft Azure